 Facility Renamed as Kilsby Lane

 Construction starts on our facility with grants awarded from the Football Foundation and Onyx Environment Trust.
 We use the facilities at Butlin Road as part of the agreement for training.
 Trevor Brooking open’s the facility.

-We enter teams in the MJPL for the first time.
-We rename the site from Land to the rear of Bucknall Crescent to Kilsby Lane.
+We enter teams in the MJPL for the first time and another day in the clubs history as we rename the site from land to the rear of Bucknall Crescent to Kilsby Lane.

 Award Wins & Nike Partnership